Srimat-Srivats/Option-Pricing-Engine/README.md

 A = (1 / N) Σ S(t_i)

-Call payoff
+Call payoff:

 max(A − K, 0)

-Put payoff
+Put payoff:

 max(K − A, 0)

-This option does not admit a closed-form solution under GBM and is therefore priced using Monte Carlo simulation.
+These options are path-dependent and do not admit a closed-form solution under the GBM model, making Monte Carlo simulation the standard pricing approach.

 ---